Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 Of everyone who tests positive, the share who are actually sick is ≈ 9%.

-The live panel changes the disease base rate and switches between probability and frequency formats.
-The static figure fixes the classic 1% case so the Bayesian answer can be counted.
+The figure uses the classic 1% case in natural frequencies, so the Bayesian answer can be counted.

 | Group | Count out of 1,000 | Positive tests |